pkazmierczak/piotr.is/content/posts/2022-07-06-ev-france/index.md

 ![A map of the route I took.](map.png "A map of the route I took.")

+{{< aside >}}
-_(An obvious disclaimer here is that all my experiences apply to the Low Countries, Germany and France.
+An obvious disclaimer here is that all my experiences apply to the Low Countries, Germany and France.
 I don't exactly know how the situation is in other regions of Europe, but from googling around I would wager Italy and Spain are much like France when it comes to the infrastructure, and Scandinavia is more like the Low Countries.
 Eastern EU I expect to still be The Land of Great Adventure when it comes to EV road tripping, which I will likely investigate in detail in the near future.
-Stay tuned I suppose?)_
+Stay tuned I suppose?
+{{< /aside >}}

 ## What works well